dikortis/LetsTalkETC/Episodes/Episode_15.md

 now I
-don't know if Haskell errs do this but when I used to evangelize Python that was my favorite language it still is um so one technique I would suggest people do is they're typically you'd profile your code and there would be some piece
+don't know if Haskell errs do this but when I used to evangelize Python that was my favorite language it still is so one technique I would suggest people do is they're typically you'd profile your code and there would be some piece